q-jutaku/docker-wordmove/README.md

 ## TODO

-[] Release the Alpine version of this image
+- [ ] Release the Alpine version of this image (see: https://github.com/welaika/docker-wordmove/issues/3)
-[x] Configure Webhooks to build this image on Docker Hub when a new version of the `wordmove` gem is available
+- [x] Configure Webhooks to build this image on Docker Hub when a new version of the `wordmove` gem is available

 ## Credits 🙏🏻